 At this point, Dulwich College will request a report from the student’s current school, a letter explaining any relevant medical problems or learning difficulties (including students with statements of SEN), as well as any request for extra time in the entrance examinations.
 These requests must be be made with the inclusion of a written assessment of the student by an educational psychologist or similar.

-No pre-assessment or pre-testing used by Dulwich College at 11+.
+No pre-assessment or pre-testing is used by Dulwich College at 11+.

 Dulwich College set their own entrance examinations in Maths and English, for which they helpfully provide multiple practice papers (and in the case of the Maths, mark schemes as well).
 The school doesn’t provide past papers for Verbal and Non-Verbal Reasoning, which is commonplace.
-In this case, we recommend using the usual suspects such Bond books and GL-Assessment practice papers.
-Up until the time of writing, the examinations always took place in early January.
-In 2017, they took place on Monday 9th January.
+In this case, we recommend using Bond books and GL-Assessment practice papers.
+The examinations will usually take place in early January.

 Although they aren’t exactly the same, parents wishing to give their child extra exam practice papers have two main routes: the practice papers written by the ISEB (purchasable from Galore Park’s website), and the free papers that we provide on our website.

-Students who do well on the examinations are invited back for an interview.
+Students who do well in the examinations are invited back for an interview.
 This process happens quickly.
-In 2017 the entrance exam took place on Monday 9th January, and interviewees were invited back from the following Monday.
+In 2020 the entrance exam took place on Monday 6th January, and interviewees were invited back from Monday 13th January to Tuesday 21st January.
+160 boys were invited for interview.

 At 11+ the interview process is usually quite short.
 There is often a lot of fear around the interview process, but essentially, the school wants to know if your child is going to be happy and do well there.
 In the words of one of our top school entrance tutors: